Who are the five American prisoners freed in the Iran-US prisoner swap?

 A senior official in US President Joe Biden’s administration told reporters on Monday that five freed Americans and two of their US family members were en route to the Qatari capital, Doha.

-Three of the prisoners, who were released to house arrest in advance of the swap, were previously named as Siamak Namazi, Emad Sharghi and Morad Tahbaz.
+The White House has named three of the prisoners, who were released to house arrest in advance of the swap, as Siamak Namazi, Emad Sharghi and Morad Tahbaz.

 The families of the two others have withheld their identities, but they are said to be a scientist and a businessman.
 Western media outlets also have reported that one is a woman.

-Here’s what we know about the Americans expected to be part of the deal:
+Here’s what we know about the Americans being released as part of the deal:

 Siamak Namazi, 51